lambdablockchain/lambda-node/doc/bchn-gitlab-usage-rules-and-guidelines.md

 - "wallet": issue/MR relates to wallet functionality

-- "bitcoin-seeder": issue/MR relates to bitcoin-seeder component
+- "lambda-seeder": issue/MR relates to lambda-seeder component

 - "HODL" : issue/MR is on hold until further notice, usually because of a technical problem